holykuche/planning-poker/README.md

 * in-memory-db

 #### Unfinished microservices:
-* poker (left to make compatibility with RabbitMQ or Kafka, fix tests)
+* poker (left to make compatibility with RabbitMQ or Kafka)
 * telegram (left to make compatibility with RabbitMQ or Kafka, create some implementations, fix tests)

 ##### Also need to finally configure Docker